NilsEngelbach/my-places/README.md

 # Places API (& UI)

 The Places API is a NodeJs web application to manage places you have visited.

-It provides a REST API (& UI), where you can
+It provides a REST API (& UI) to manage the log visited places (image, name, gps coordinates).
--

 All data is stored in a [MongoDB](https://www.mongodb.com/).